cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_doh-instructions.md

 4. In the field, enter `https://<YOUR_DOH_SUBDOMAIN>.cloudflare-gateway.com/dns-query`.

 {{<Aside type="note">}}
-If you want to disable DoH for your organization so that Gateway can be enforced, create a policy to block [this canary domain](https://support.mozilla.org/en-US/kb/canary-domain-use-application-dnsnet).
+If you want to disable DoH for your organization to enforce Gateway, create a policy to block [the Firefox canary domain](https://support.mozilla.org/kb/canary-domain-use-application-dnsnet).
 {{</Aside>}}

 </div>